BlockchainCommons/developer-web-site/_pages/tech/sig-systems/index.md

 something.
 They've traditionally been used for identity authentication and contract signing.
-But new threshold-based signature schemes such as FROST (and sometimes MuSig) go further and allow for thresholds of groups to make decisions, while Provenance Marks using sigantures to prove ordering._
+But new threshold-based signature schemes such as FROST (and sometimes MuSig) go further and allow for thresholds of groups to make decisions, while Provenance Marks use sigantures to prove ordering._

 ***Why?*** _Obviously, being able to prove control of keys and identity is important.
-MuSig and FROST also offer much stronger security because they can sign for keys that don't currently exist in a single form (making them less prone to compromise, while the use of thresholds also makes them less prone to loss).
+MuSig and FROST also offer much stronger security because they can sign for keys that don't currently exist in a single form (making them less prone to compromise, while the use of thresholds also makes them less prone to loss)._

 ## ![](/assets/badges/frost.png) FROST

-**Threshold Signature.** FROST is a threshold signature system whose keys can be created by Distributed Key Generation that supports increased privacy due to its signature aggregation power.
+**Threshold Signature.** FROST is a threshold signature system whose keys can be created by Distributed Key Generation.
+It supports increased privacy due to its signature aggregation power.

 For more see: